nexusformat/definitions/manual/source/fairmat-cover.rst

        :ref:`NXsource`

 :ref:`Ellipsometry <Ellipsometry-Structure>`:
-  Set of data storage objects to describe …..
-Carola, Tamas.
+    Set of data storage objects to describe ellipsometry, follow the link for a more extensive description.
      New application definitions:
        :ref:`NXellipsometry`
+     ..
 New base classes:
+     ..
 Extended base classes:

 :ref:`Electron Microscopy <Em-Structure>`:
     Set of data storage objects to describe electron microscopy experiments, follow the link for a more extensive description.
      New application definitions:
        :ref:`NXem_nion`
      New base classes: